All About Colon Polyps

 How are polyps related to colon cancer?

-What are the different kinds of polyps?
+What are the types of polyps?

-Polyps are either neoplastic (adenoma), meaning they have the potential to become cancer, or non-neoplastic (hyperplastic), meaning they will not become cancer.
+Polyps are either neoplastic (adenoma), meaning they could become cancer, or non-neoplastic (hyperplastic), meaning they will not become cancer.
 They can also be described by their shape: sessile (flat), pedunculated (having a stalk), and flat or "depressed.”
+There are ways that your provider can determine the type of polyp and if it needs to be biopsied.

 Non-Neoplastic Polyps